Book Title: My Gita

 Rating: 4 of 5 Stars

-My experience with this book has been one of best simple reading.
-Original Gita by Krishna is in Samskritam and it is rather difficult to follow if you are not good in the original language, because it is filled with terms, words that shift completely with just a slight change in word-endings.
+My experience with this book has been one of the best simple reading.
+Original Gita by Krishna is in Samskritam and it is rather difficult to follow if you are not good in the original language because it is filled with terms, words that shift completely with just a slight change in word-endings.

-My journey with Gita began way back in 1998, when I used to read the translated lines from a pocket size book.
+My journey with Gita began way back in 1998 when I used to read the translated lines from a pocket-size book.
 Even though I was familiar with most of the terms used in the song, but I still didn’t have a complete sense of the conversational poetry.

 For many years, I continued to read the line by line literal translation without understanding the inner import.
-Reading the pocket sized Gita was more an act of prayer than an act to understand.
+Reading the pocket-sized Gita was more an act of prayer than an act to understand.